 Included among the library's resources is a small museum containing items developed and manufactured by Edward Weston--scientist, prolific inventor, and a founding member of the board of trustees of the university.
 Dr. Weston's rare book collection is also maintained by the library and is available to scholars and other interested in the history of science and technology.

-The Architecture Library, a department of the university's Van Houten Library, located in the School of Architecture, maintains a core collection of architecture information materials including books, journals, maps, drawings, models, and over 70,000 slides.
-It is now known as the Barbara and Leonard Littman Library.
+The Littman Library, a department of the university's Van Houten Library, located in the College of Architecture and Design, maintains a core collection of architecture and design information materials including books, journals, maps, drawings, models, and over 70,000 slides.
+It is now known as the Barbara and Leonard Littman Architecture and Design Library.